OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 Select the images you want to import and click on the Import button.
 The ID of the imported images will be reported.

 .. note:: When an image is created using the import tool, the VCENTER_IMPORTED attribute is set to YES automatically.
-This attribute prevents OpenNebula to delete the file from the vCenter datastore when the image is deleted from OpenNebula.
-This attribute is used to prevent a virtual hard disk to be removed accidentally from a vCenter template.
+This attribute prevents OpenNebula to delete the file from the vCenter datastore when the image is deleted from OpenNebula, so it can be used to prevent a virtual hard disk to be removed accidentally from a vCenter template.